EagleKing/HarbourCityBus/港城公交/ZJGBus/Pods/Target Support Files/Pods-ZJGBus/Pods-ZJGBus-acknowledgements.markdown

 THE SOFTWARE.

-## SnapKit
+## MBProgressHUD

-Copyright (c) 2011-Present SnapKit Team - https://github.com/SnapKit
+Copyright © 2009-2016 Matej Bukovinski

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal